Interactions-HSG/xarm-grpc/README.md

 ## Tools
 The Tools directory includes available clients for the xarm-grpc-service.
 Currently, the following clients are implemented:
-- `xarm-commander`: A gRPC client implemented as a C++ CLI Tool to run commands on xArms implemented as a gRPC client.
+- `xarm-commander`: A gRPC client implemented as a C++ CLI Tool to run commands on xArms.
 For further instructions on how to use the `xarm-commander` follow [this link](tools/xarm-commander).

 ## Dependencies
 - [CLI11](https://github.com/CLIUtils/CLI11)